JSON Diff

 2. Paste the changed JSON into the right editor.

-4. Click Compare JSON to generate the path-by-path diff.
+4. Click Compare JSON to generate the path-by-path structural diff.

-A JSON diff highlights structural changes between two payloads, including added keys, removed keys, changed primitive values, and array index differences.
+JSON Diff is a browser-based comparison tool for structured JSON data.
+It identifies added keys, removed keys, changed primitive values, object changes, and array index differences.

 Input notes